 Hopefully, these tips have provided some new things for you to implement in your dog’s life, or has at least provided a refresher.
 As they say, an ounce of prevention is worth a pound of cure.

-But while the tips above have included a lot of precautions to keep in mind for how to take care of a dog, don’t forget to enjoy her!
+But while the tips above have included a lot of precautions to keep in mind for how to practice preventative care for dogs, don’t forget to enjoy them!
 Remember, you can’t control everything.
 Sometimes we have to take a step back and just enjoy time with our furry friends.
 This is at the forefront of the human-animal bond.